FelixDryselius/wipkand/README.md

 ```
   $ pip install -r requirements.txt
 ```
-- Open settings from *SETTINGS PATH* and make sure that the database settings are matching your MySQL credentials:
+- Open settings from *"your-path"\wipkand\backend\src\vfal_monitor\settings.py* (Ignore the settings directory at the same location as it is redundant).
+Make sure that the database settings are matching your MySQL credentials:
 ```
  DATABASES = {
      'default': {
          'ENGINE': 'django.db.backends.mysql',
          'NAME': 'vfal', 	# Should be the same as in SQL/create_schema.sql
-         'USER': 'root',	# User for MySQL server
+         'USER': 'root',	# User for MySQL server.
+Use the user with native mysql password setting
-         'PASSWORD': 'wipdb',	# Password for MySQL server
+         'PASSWORD': '<your-mysql-server-password>',	# Password for MySQL server
          'HOST': 'localhost',
          'PORT': '',
      }